 As for taller boots, you can use empty water bottles.
 After stuffing the bottom of your boot with paper, add an empty water bottle to keep the neck straight.

 Since taller boots take more space, you can lay them flat in their boxes so they don’t lose their shape.
 You can also skip the bottles if you’re packing them in their original box, which perfectly fits the pair you’re packing.
 Place your boots in alternating directions to save space inside your shoebox.

 Shoes and boots can get smelly if you store them for too long.
 If you have shoes that smell particularly bad, put them in the freezer for some time before packing them because the cold temperature will kill the bacteria.

 However, I want to reiterate you need to make sure that your shoes and boots are 100% dry before packing them.

-Don’t Forget Tissue Paper
+Don’t Forget Packing Paper

-Tissue paper is an inexpensive accessory that you can use if you want to maintain the look of your shoes.
+Packing Paper, or tissue paper, is an inexpensive accessory that you can use if you want to maintain the look of your shoes.
 If you’re packing several shoes together, the process can damage the finish and cost you several hundreds of dollars.

 Use tissue paper to wrap your expensive footwear because it will reduce friction.
 You can also use wrapping paper to make sure that your shoes will look amazing once you arrive at your new place.